Aftab700/aftab700.github.io/content/about.md

 My passion for offensive security and penetration testing led me to obtain certifications such as CAPenX, BSCP, CNPen, CEH Practical, among others.
 I plan to enroll in further offensive security courses in the future.
 My long term goal is to present some innovative security research at DefCon.

 Capture the Flag (CTF) competitions helped me secure my first internship at KPMG India, as I was among the top performers in a national CTF competition organized by the KPMG Cyber Security Team.
-I also ranked among the top performers in TCS HackQuest Season 7 CTF competition, which led to an employment opportunity with Tata Consultancy Services, where I am currently working as Penetration Tester.
+I also ranked among the top performers in TCS HackQuest Season 7 CTF competition, which led to an employment opportunity with Tata Consultancy Services as a Penetration Tester.

 In my free time, I continue to actively sharpen my skills on platforms like HackTheBox and participate in CTF events.
 I have taken part in several prestigious CTF competitions, winning multiple prizes.
-Besides my interest in security, I enjoy reading about stoicism and philosophy.
+Besides my interest in security, I enjoy practicing calisthenics, as well as reading about stoicism and philosophy.

 You can learn more about my professional experience on my [LinkedIn profile](https://www.linkedin.com/in/aftab-sama/) or by viewing my [resume](/resume/).